kaustav-net/kaustav.net/about.md

 In my spare time, you'll find me watching football matches (a big fan of FC Barcelona), listening to music, and playing video games.
 I can speak English, Bengali, and Hindi.
 Recently I joined a language class to learn Estonian.

 Earlier, I worked at [Tonbo Imaging](https://tonboimaging.com/), and [Tata Consultancy Services](https://www.tcs.com/) and was an intern at [Confirmtkt](https://www.confirmtkt.com/).

+In case you were wondering, the profile photo was captured from one of the thermal cameras which we built at Tonbo Imaging.